Google AdsMarch 2026 · 11 min read

 Financial services< 1%1.5-6%

 In my experience working with clients in the DACH market, conversion issues are usually a landing page problem, not an ad problem.
-A Swiss moving company can easily get decent click volume and still convert badly if the page asks for too much, looks generic or gives no trust signal.
+A Swiss sauna manufacturer can easily get decent click volume and still convert badly if the page asks for too much, looks generic or gives no trust signal.

 If you are getting clicks from high-intent terms but sitting below 2% conversion rate, look at the page first: message match, form friction, proof, mobile UX and speed.
 Most of the time, that is where the money is leaking.